 Wait, what?
 Yeah!

 Find out the connections between art and science 🎨

-In Year 11 (Stage 6), you start to learn about the chemistry of art and the physics of music.
+In Year 11 (Stage 6), you start to learn about the chemistry and physics related to art and music.

 What’s this mean?

 Well, you learn how stringed instruments like violins and pianos make sounds through resonating bits of wire and the spaces behind them, or how the shapes of brass and woodwind instruments help create their wide variety of sounds.